A primer on semiconvex functions in general potential theories: Subequation constraint sets and their subharmonics

 We conclude this section with a brief discussion of an important class of subequations that has been extensively studied in the monograph \cite{chlp}.

-\begin{definition} A (primitive) subequation $\call F$ is said a \emph{constant coefficient}, or \emph{translation invariant}, (primitive) subequation if the mapping $x \mapsto \call F_x$ is constant, that is if the fibers do not depend on the point $x$. \end{definition}
+\begin{definition} A (primitive) subequation $\call F$ is said a \emph{constant coefficient}\sid{subequation (constraint set)!constant coefficient}\sid{subequation (constraint set)!translation invariant|seeonly{constant coefficient}}, or \emph{translation invariant}, (primitive) subequation if the mapping $x \mapsto \call F_x$ is constant; that is if the fibers do not depend on the point $x$. \end{definition}

 \begin{remark} Since our definition of subequation requires that all the fibers are nontrivial, it is important to specify the open set $X$ on which we are considering a subequation $\call F$.
 Nevertheless, if $\call F$ is a constant coefficient subequation on $X$, it can be naturally extended to the whole $\R^n$ by setting, for some $x_0 \in X$ fixed, $\call F_y = \call F_{x_0}$ for all $y \in \R^n$.
-Hence any constant coefficient subequation can be thought of as defined on all of $\R^n$ and hence identify them with a nontrivial subset of $\call J^2 \defeq \R \times \R^n \times \call S(n)$ that satisfies the conditions \eqref{(P)}, \eqref{(N)} and \eqref{(T)}).
-Notice that in this case, the property (T) reduces to the single condition $\call F = \overline{\intr \call F}$ in $\call J^2$.
-Obviously, when speaking about $\call F$-subharmonics/superharmonics/harmonics, we must specify on which open set $X$ we are working. \end{remark}
+Hence any constant coefficient subequation can be thought of as defined on all of $\R^n$ and we can identify it with a nontrivial subset of $\call J^2 \defeq \R \times \R^n \times \call S(n)$\syid{J2@$\call J^2$!the space of $2$-jets $\R \times \R^n \times \call S(n)$} that satisfies the conditions \eqref{(P)'}, \eqref{(N)'} and \eqref{(T)'}.
+Notice that in this case, the property \eqref{(T)'} reduces to the single condition $\call F = \overline{\intr \call F}$ in $\call J^2$.
+On the other hand, obviously, when speaking about \Fd subharmonics/superharmonics/harmonics, we must specify on which open set $X$ we are working. \end{remark}